navinparray/tesv-skyrim-save-reader/README.md

-# SkyrimSaveReader
+# Skyrim Save Reader

-  The objective of this project is to create a system that can read a game savefile for the gae "The Elder Scrolls V: Skyrim" and output the data as a JSON string.
+  The objective of this project is to create a system that can read a game savefile for the game "The Elder Scrolls V: Skyrim" and output the data as a JSON string.
 The system should also be able to acept a properly formated JSON string and save as a valid savefile.

-  Some my builds in Skyrim make use of Alchemy and I would like to be able to extract a listing of alchemical ingredients from a characters inventory using the savefile.
+  Some of my builds in Skyrim make use of Alchemy and I would like to be able to extract a listing of alchemical ingredients from a characters inventory using the savefile.

   This aplication is to function as a utility that can be called by other systems.